brianbunke/brianbunke.github.io/_posts/2018-05-21-camp-rubrik.md

 I think Rubrik is pretty cool technology, with plenty of room to grow.
 They do, too, and it's priced at a premium.

 I work at a SMB customer, and the cost is a steep ask at our smaller environment scale.
-You may want to be north of 500 VMs before you engage sales.
+You may want to be north of ~~500~~ 200 VMs before you engage sales.
 Obviously, YMMV, but Rubrik isn't going to drop into every IT shop overnight.

+**EDIT:** [@TheJasonNash] corrected my numbers.

 If your infrastructure is larger, I'd encourage you to get up to date with Rubrik's feature set and consider what problems it may solve for you.